 You may disagree with the claim made against you, for example, if:

-• you’ve already paid the debt in full.
+• You have already paid the debt in full

-We strongly recommend you seek expert legal advice before taking this course of action.
-Defending a claim can be a complex matter, so you need to make sure you’re making the right decision for your situation.
+You should seek expert legal advice before taking this course of action.
+Defending a claim can be a complex matter.
+You need to make sure you are making the right decision for your situation.

-If you’re unsuccessful, it may result in significant costs being added to the amount you already owe.
+If you are not successful, it may result in large costs being added to the amount you owe.

 Common CCJ questions